yxyangpa/yxyangpa.github.io/_pages/terms.md

 ### TUM Faculty of Sport and Health Sciences
+* _05/11/2022_: Lecture "Grasping the virtual world".
+By Dr. Gavin Buckingham (University of Exeter, UK).
 * _03/23/2022_: Health Science Talks "The potential of quasi-experimental designs in health research: concepts and applied examples".
 By Prof. Michael Laxy  (TUM).
 * _01/26/2022_: Health Science Talks "P-Values: Common Misconceptions and Alternatives".
 By Dr. Gunther Schauberger (TUM).
 * _08/12/2021_: Doctoral Colloquium "tegrating Nutrition and Exercise Across the Physical Activity Spectrum: From Metabolic Health to Athletic Performance".
 By Prof. Karsten Köhler (TUM).